 Pericarditis is inflammation of the pericardium, often with fluid accumulation.
 Pericarditis may be caused by many disorders (eg, infection, MI, trauma, tumors, metabolic disorders) but is often idiopathic.
 Symptoms include chest pain or tightness, often worsened by deep breathing.
-Cardiac output may be greatly reduced.
+Cardiac output may be greatly reduced if cardiac tamponade or constrictive pericarditis develops.
 Diagnosis is based on symptoms, a friction rub, ECG changes, and evidence of pericardial fluid accumulation on x-ray or echocardiogram.
 Finding the cause requires further evaluation.
-Treatment depends on the cause, but general measures include analgesics, anti-inflammatory drugs, and sometimes surgery.
+Treatment depends on the cause, but general measures include analgesics, anti-inflammatory drugs, colchicine, and rarely surgery.

 Pericarditis is the most common pericardial disorder.
 Congenital pericardial disorders are rare.

 The pericardium has 2 layers.
 The visceral pericardium is a single layer of mesothelial cells that is attached to the myocardium, folds back (reflects) on itself over the origin of the great vessels, and joins with a tough, fibrous layer to envelop the heart as the parietal pericardium.
 The sac created by these layers contains a small amount of fluid (< 25 to 50 mL), composed mostly of an ultrafiltrate of plasma.
 The pericardium limits distention of the cardiac chambers and increases the heart's efficiency.

 The pericardium is richly innervated with sympathetic and somatic afferents.
 Stretch-sensitive mechanoreceptors sense changes in cardiac volume and tension and may be responsible for transmitting pericardial pain.
 The phrenic nerves are embedded in the parietal pericardium and are vulnerable to injury during surgery on the pericardium.